Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Over/under insights

+- Los Angeles' games this season have gone over 48.5 points 10 of 20 times.

-- Los Angeles and its opponents have gone over the current 48.5-point total in 10 of 20 games this season.
+- Cincinnati's games have gone over 48.5 points in 10 of 20 chances this season.

-- Sunday's over/under is 5.7 points lower than the two team's combined 54.2 points per game average.
+- The two teams combine to average 54.2 points per game, 5.7 more than the over/under in this contest.

-- This contest's total is 4.5 points above the 44 these two squads combine to surrender per game this season.
+- This contest's over/under is 4.5 points above the 44 these two squads combine to surrender per game this season.

 - The 46.7 PPG average total in Bengals games this season is 1.8 points fewer than this game's over/under.